You are here:

 DSAS is the mandated provider of adult protective services in Cuyahoga County.
 The intent of the adult protective services is to protect and assist adults 60+ who may be victims of abuse, neglect, self-neglect and/or financial exploitation.
-APS is mandated by the Ohio Revisied Code (Section 5101.60 and 5101.71).
-Allegation of abuse concerning vulnerable adults 18+ are investigated on a voluntary basis.
+APS is mandated by the Ohio Revised Code (Section 5101.60 and 5101.71).
+Allegations of abuse concerning vulnerable adults 18+ are investigated on a voluntary basis.

 on elder abuse from the Department of Senior and Adult Services.

 - Investigation of adult abuse allegations by an APS social services worker

 - Same day response in cases of emergency

 - Once a case is substantiated, social services workers provide case management, including referrals to community services, such as home support, temporary shelter, meals, medical care, financial counseling and more.

 If you suspect that an elderly Cuyahoga County resident is the victim of abuse, neglect, self-neglect, or exploitation, report it.

 Calls to the Elder Abuse Hotline at (216) 420-6700 are accepted 7 days a week, including holidays.

 What to Report

 - Your name and phone number if you are comfortable doing so.
 Anonymous reports are also accepted.